Vishalm2006/CrudTutorial/README.md

 # CrudTutorial

-This is an crud project using .net mvc it has pagination and tabular view
+This is my first repo..

 Author : Vishal Kamire